-The English tradition of afternoon tea is something many of us love and with Mother’s Day coming up, we thought we’d pick 10 of our favourite places in the Peak District and Derbyshire that serve up the best in scones, cakes and perfectly cut sandwiches, some traditional, some with a modern twist.
+The English tradition of afternoon tea is something many of us love, so we thought we’d pick 15 of our favourite places for Afternoon Tea in the Peak District and Derbyshire – the best in scones, cakes and perfectly cut sandwiches, some traditional, some with a modern twist.

-Let us know if you’ve been to a place here or if there’s somewhere that served up an afternoon tea that you really loved, we’d love to hear about it….right, onto the cakes, jam and cream, mmmmmm
+Let us know if you’ve been to a place here or if there’s somewhere that served up an afternoon tea that you really loved, so we can give it a mention….right, onto the cakes, jam and cream…

 The Cavendish Hotel feels like sheer indulgence and the lovely Garden Room overlooking the Chatsworth Estate is a very civilised spot to spend an afternoon.
 The Cavendish Hotel creates a slightly modern twist on this oh so of English traditions.
 Book ahead to avoid disappointment.